 6. Dissolvable Soap Sheets

-Dissolvable soap sheets are extremely convenient when you’re in need of soap.
-The public restrooms on safari often don’t have soap, so these are great to stay clean for exactly these moments.
+I literally bring these with me everywhere!!
+Extremely convenient when I'm in need of soap.
+Some public restrooms may not have soap, so these are great to stay clean for exactly these moments.
 Also, they’re super compact and easy to pack and bring with you everywhere.

 7. Tissue / Toilet Paper